EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

 [[info | Full example location]]
 | A full example project demonstrating the instantiation and usage of multi-index table can be found [here](https://github.com/EOSIO/eosio.cdt/tree/master/examples/multi_index_example).

+## Summary

+In conclusion, the above instructions show how to iterate and retrieve a multi-index table based on secondary index.

+## Next Steps

+The following option is available when you complete the procedure:

+* You can [insert data](./how-to-insert-data-into-a-multi-index-table) into the multi-index table.
+* You can [delete data](./how-to-delete-data-from-a-multi-index-table) from the multi-index table.